juristr/fabiangosebrink.github.io/_posts/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 And here you can see the seperattion of concerns which I am a big fan of.
 I divided the data-service from the real service to have a better understanding and a better overview of whom is doing what.
 So the single-responsibility is used here.

-So we have the &#8220;ChatService&#8221; and a &#8220;ChatDataService&#8221;.
-We just want to look at the real work in the &#8220;ChatDataService&#8221; which is really sending the messages by calling the method:
+So we have the"ChatService" and a"ChatDataService".
+We just want to look at the real work in the"ChatDataService" which is really sending the messages by calling the method:

 <pre>socket.emit('chat', { name: name, text: stringToSend });</pre>

 This line is like doing all the magic using socket.io to send messages to the Server which is described [here](http://blog.noser.com/node-js-chat-server/ "node.js – Chat Server").
-We are generating a new object with the properties &#8220;name&#8221; and &#8220;text&#8221; and are sending what the user entered.
+We are generating a new object with the properties"name" and"text" and are sending what the user entered.

 Due to the fact that the FlashService is only a nice2have-thing I will not refer to it in detail but I want to mention it.